 Inevitably, there were those little things that had crept in.
 Small lies.
-Hidden phone calls.
+Unknown phone calls.
 Furtive mails.
 Messages.
-Social media had not really come into play then.
+Social media had not come into play then.

-There were other small but important things that happened, things that we could have hidden from each other but we didn’t.
-Like that woman I consorted with when in Mumbai.
-Like that person from Bangalore she decided to have dinner with.
+Other small but essential things happened, something that we could have hidden from each other but we didn’t.
+Like that woman, I consorted with when in Mumbai.
+Like that person from Bangalore, she decided to have dinner with.

 Related reading: It had all started with innocuous flirting on WhatsApp